-$$N = 4(2^L - 1)$$ (1)
+$$N = 4(2^L - 1) \tag{1}$$

-Lemma 2: The BMD with L levels has degree 7 and diameter L + 1.
+Lemma 2: The MBD with L levels has degree 7 and diameter L + 1.

 Proof: The nodes at the top and bottom levels have degree at most 5.
 Now, consider an internal node in the network.
-This node is in a de Bruijn network and hence has at most 4 neighbors.
+This node is in a deBruijn network and hence has at most 4 neighbors.
 The same node is also connected to its 2 children nodes and a parent node.
+Hence a node in the

+Fig. 5.
+Details of node architecture and internode connections.

-Hence a node in the BMD has degree equal to a most 7.
-For deriving the diameter of the network, consider the lowermost level in the BMD.
-This corresponds to DG(2, L+1) with diameter L+1.
-Note that the farthest distance between nodes in the uppermost and lowermost level is only L. Hence the farthest nodes in the BMD lie in the lowermost level, i.e., the diameter equals L + 1.
-From (1), the diameter of the BMD is $O(\log N)$.
+MBD has degree equal to at most 7.
+For deriving the diameter of the network, consider the lowermost level in the MBD.
+This corresponds to DG(2, l + 1) with diameter l + 1.
+Note that the farthest distance between nodes in the uppermost and lowermost level is only L. Hence, the farthest nodes in the MBD lie in the lowermost level, i.e., the diameter equals l+1.
+From (1), the diameter of the MBD is $O(\log N)$.

-2.2.2 Addressing Scheme: Consider a BMD with L levels.
-By our convention, the highest level number in this network is (L + 1).
-The address of a node in this network consists of two parts -
+Addressing Scheme: Consider a MBD with l levels.
+The address of a node in this network consists of two parts-

-(i) the level number of the BMD in which it is present.
-This requires $\lceil \log(L) \rceil$ bits for its representation.

-(ii) index of the node in that level.
-This requires at most (L + 1) bits to index a node in any level, because the lowermost level (i.e., level (L + 1)) contains $2^{(L+1)}$ nodes.
+- 1) the level number of the MBD in which it is present.
+This requires $\lceil \log(l) \rceil$ bits for its representation. - index of the node in that level.
+This requires at most (l + 1) bits to index a node in any level, because the lowermost level (i.e., level (l+1)) contains 2^(l+1) nodes.

-The address of a node in a BMD with L levels, hence needs $\lceil \log(L) \rceil + (L+1)$ bits.
+The address of a node in a MBD with l levels, hence needs $\lceil \log(l) \rceil + (l+1)$ bits.

-2.2.3 Extensible Issues: To extend a BMD with L levels, we can add the additional nodes at the lowermost level.
-Thus, extending the network requires a fixed number of interconnections between the new nodes and the nodes at level (L+1) only.
-Note that the information integration process will not get affected at any other level of the BMD.
+Extensible Issues: To extend a MBD with l levels, we can add the additional nodes at the lowermost level.
+Thus, extending the network requires a fixed number of interconnections between the new nodes and the nodes at level (l+1) only.
+Note that the information integration process will not get affected at any other level of the MBD.
 Additional bits may be needed to address the nodes in the new level.

-2.3 Routing
+C. Routing

-We show that messages can be routed efficiently in a decentralized manner in the BMD.
+We show that messages can be routed efficiently in a decentralized manner in the MBD.
 We first consider routing within a level and then consider routing across levels.
 To evaluate the routing complexity, we assume that a message takes unit time to traverse a link.

-2.3.1 Intra-Level Routing: Routing in the top level takes unit time step since the nodes are completely connected.
-Routing in a de Bruijn network is a well studied problem [4, 6]- consider the routing algorithm presented in [4].
+Intra-Level Routing: Routing in the top level takes unit time step since the nodes are completely connected.
+Routing in a deBruijn network is a well studied problem-we will consider the routing algorithm presented in [4].
 In this algorithm, tag bits are appended to the message at the source before routing.
 These tag bits are used by intermediate nodes to compute the address of the next node in the path.
 This method assumes that all the nodes in the path are fault-free.
-Hence the algorithm will fail if any of the intermediate nodes or links are faulty.